Mark Twain Said “Write What You Know,” but We’ve Been Misusing His Words

 4 min readApr 18, 2022

-When I was a teenager, I attended a local writer’s workshop that was part of my city’s attempt to create community.
-The instructor was young and enthusiastic, with buoyant curly hair and bright red nails.
-Ironically, her name was Hope, and she announced to the class on the first day that “Write What You Know” was the great Golden Rule of writing, according to Mark Twain.
+When I was a teenager, I attended a local writers’ workshop that was part of my city’s community-building efforts.
+The instructor was young and enthusiastic, her curly hair buoyant and her nails painted bright red.
+Her name was Hope, and she announced to the class on the first day that “Write What You Know” was the great Golden Rule of writing, according to Mark Twain.

-Imagine my adolescent dismay when I looked at the myriad adults around the room and wondered what I could possibly know about anything.
-Did I want to write about my self-proclaimed prowess at Super Mario Bros?
+Imagine my adolescent dismay when I looked at the myriad adults in the room, wondering what I could possibly know about anything.
+Did I want to write about my self-proclaimed prowess at Super Mario Bros.?
 My secret recipe for afternoon nachos?
 What Tanya said about Jess and Milo k-i-s-s-i-n-g behind the gym?

-No, I wanted to write ghost stories and thrillers and scare the pants off my readers, but instead I felt myself scootching down in my seat and thinking nobody would ever take me seriously as a writer.
+No, I wanted to write ghost stories and thrillers to scare the pants off my readers.
+But instead I found myself scootching down in my seat, convinced no one would ever take me seriously as a writer.
 They would know I had never actually been haunted by an angry spirit, or run for my life in terror from a sasquatch, and oh my god what am I doing here I can’t turn in a story or they’ll all laugh at me and think I’m stupid.
-Hope had dashed any sense of hope I had at being a writer.
+Hope had dashed any sense of hope I had of being a writer.

 --